 Step 2: Furthermore, if you are already logged in, you may lock Windows 10 by pressing Windows + L on your keyboard.

-Step 3: Then, on the Lock Page, click or press to bring up the sign-in screen.
+Step 3: On the Lock Page, click or press to bring up the sign-in screen.
 By default, Windows 10 loads the most current user profile used to log in.
-A list of available user accounts appears in the bottom-left corner of the screen.
+A list of available user accounts appears in the screen's bottom-left corner.

 Step 4: If you wish to switch users, select the profile you would like to use from the list and enter the username and password.
-By default, Windows 10 prompts the user for the password, PIN, or picture password that was used the previous time they signed in.
+By default, Windows 10 prompts the user for the password, PIN, or picture password used the last time they signed in.

 From the Start Menu, how to swap users in Windows 10